ExpressionEngine/ExpressionEngine-User-Guide/docs/troubleshooting/error-messages.md

 ### Troubleshooting

-Change the following configuration values in config.php: hostname, port.
-See example:
+Check following configuration values in config.php: hostname, port.
+Hostname may need to be ```127.0.0.1``` instead of ``localhost`` and the port may differ from the default 3306.
+You can check the port used in the MAMP MySQL settings.
+For example:

 ```php
 $config['database'] = array(